beratbarancevik/submanager-ios/README.md

 Subscription manager app for iOS

-Currently converting rewriting app using Clean Swift (VIP), it was originally written in MVVM.
+Currently rewriting app using Clean Swift (VIP), it was originally written in MVVM.

 You can join the beta using this link: https://testflight.apple.com/join/45EsTNd3